-In 2006, the U.S. Food and Drug Administration responded to research linking antidepressants that act as SSRIs to an increased risk of PPHN.
-The FDA ordered Ely Lilly and other makers of SSRIs to include warnings about potential birth defect risks in prescribing information.
+In 2006, the U.S. Food and Drug Administration responded to research linking antidepressants that act as SSRIs to an increased risk of Persistent pulmonary hypertension of the newborn, or PPHN.
+The FDA ordered Eli Lilly and other makers of SSRIs to include warnings about potential birth defect risks in prescribing information.